Arambram: General Information

-Education

-The literacy rate is above 96%.
-Due to Gulf boom, most of the people have enough money to spend for their children's education.

-Chakkalakkal HSS, and GMUP School Arambram, MSS English Medium School are some of the important educational institutes in this area.
-It is home to Chakkalakkal High School.

 Places of importance

 VMK Botanical Garden

-Famous VMK Botanical Garden is situated here.
+The famous VMK Botanical Garden is situated here.
 In this garden, more than 250 species of plants are protected.
-Noted writer VM Koya is the founder of this garden.
-According to VMK Botanical Garden, in 1991, VM Koya started traveling around India and in gulf countries in search of seeds to start his private plantation, now known as the VMK Botanical Garden.
+Writer VM Koya is the founder of this garden.
+In 1991, VM Koya started traveling around India and in gulf countries in search of seeds to start his private plantation, now known as the VMK Botanical Garden.
 This botanical garden has become the habitat of animals and plants of different species.

 Tourism department of the Government of Kerala has approved VMK Botanical garden as a tourist destination.

 Hanging Bridge connecting Arambram to Koduvally Panchayath

 A hanging bridge connects Arambram to Koduvally Panchayath.
 This bridge crosses Punoor River.
-While passing through Calicut Wayanad Highway, we can watch this bridge.
+While passing through Calicut Wayanad Highway.

-Chakkalakkal high school

-Chakkalakkal high school is situated near to Arambram and provides education base for Madavoor village.